-Three of former St. Paul firefighter Brian Cristofono's colleagues - and friends - took their own lives, and Cristofono himself attempted suicide twice.
+Three of former St. Paul firefighter Brian Cristofono's colleagues - and friends - died from suicide, and Cristofono himself attempted suicide twice.
 PTSD cost him his marriage and, ultimately, his job.
 The City of St. Paul denied his disability claim, stating that unless there was a physical injury associated with a fire, PTSD could not exist.
 Cristofono was forced to retire and now lobbies to make it easier for firefighters to claim PTSD as a job-related injury.